Saturday & Sunday: Closed

 How can a currency be made from computer code?
 Cryptocurrencies are built on a technology called Blockchain.

 A blockchain is a form of digital record-keeping that is decentralized.
 When a blockchain is created, no one person or entity can control it.
 The blockchain exists diffused over many computer servers.
 In effect, this makes a blockchain nearly impossible to falsify.
 An anomaly on one server would be immediately disproved by all the other versions of the blockchain.

 This security gives cryptocurrency integrity.
 Compare it to gold or silver.
 If you cut a gold coin in half, it is still the same amount of gold; it can be melted down to remake the coin.
 Similarly, it is impossible to split a cryptocurrency coin away from the blockchain.

 By being decentralized and secure, cryptocurrencies tend to be anonymous.
 Transactions in cryptocurrency cannot be traced back to the payor or payee.
-The digital ledger records, in an unhackable format that a transaction was made — not who made it.
+In an unhackable format, the digital ledger records that a transaction was made — not who made it.
 As we will see, this has profound legal and liability implications.

 While blockchain is secure in theory, several high-profile hacks and fraud attempts have undermined the reputation of cryptocurrencies for being faultlessly secure.

 Finally, cryptocurrencies are not currencies issued by any government.
 They are created by computer programmers.
 Many governments regard cryptocurrencies as a threat to their sovereignty and their ability to coin money.
 Cryptocurrencies have been banned in several countries as a result.

 The first cryptocurrency appeared seemingly out of nowhere.
 In 2009, The Bitcoin Manifesto was published online under the pseudonym “Satoshi Nakamoto.”
 To this day, no one really knows who wrote the manifesto.
 It is one of the biggest mysteries of the tech world.